frostime/sy-run-js/README.md

     You should set the name of the code block first

   - Way 2: use `plugin.saveAction` API

+- Register code block as a callable module by other code blocks

 - Add run button to code block
   See `plugin.createRunButton` API